 “If somebody offers you an amazing opportunity but you are not sure if you can do it, say yes, then learn how to do it later.”

 Let’s just say, I had to learn a lot about this new role, and new challenges are still presented every single day, but I keep showing up.
-I was offered the position at 42K/year working 32 hours a week, and after a year I became eligible for 1% bonus of all of our production, so after that it comes to right around 55K/year and room for more!
-For only working Monday through Thursday, I think that’s legit, and it allows me the time to work on passion projects, such as this blog, my Instagram account for my business, and maintain a balanced lifestyle.
+I was offered the position at 42K/year working 32 hours a week.
+After a year I became eligible for 1% bonus of all of our production, so after that it comes to right around 55K/year and room for more!
+For only working Monday through Thursday, I think that’s legit.
+It allows me the time to work on passion projects, such as this blog, my Instagram account for my business, and maintain a balanced lifestyle.